mcmire/dotfiles/README.md

 them up, so I recommend forking this repo.
 Put it in a convenient place you'll remember, such as the same place you store code.

-If you already have Vim installed, then you'll want to make sure you remove all of those configuration files first.
+If you already installed Vim at some point in the past, then you'll want to make sure you remove all of those configuration files first.
 At a minimum, you'll want to run:

     mv ~/.vim ~/.vim.old
     mv ~/.vimrc ~/.vimrc.old